 - Girls may wear opaque tights or full-length leggings.
 Girls tights or leggings may not be worn as pants.
-Tights and leggings may be solid navy, black, or gray. - Skirts must be no more than 3" above the kneecap, both front and back, whether a girl is standing, sitting, or bending.
-Shorts may not be visible outside of the skirt. - Girls may wear small pieces of jewelry including wristwatches, small earrings (maximum of two per ear), and small necklaces. - Body and facial piercings should not be visible or covered by band-aids or patches during the school day. - Upper school girls who have permission from their parents to wear a nose ring must submit the signed permission form.
-These girls are only allowed to wear a small clear/invisible stud during the school day.
-Girls may not wear a band-aid or patch over a regular nose stud.
+Tights and leggings may be solid navy, black, or gray. - Shorts must be worn underneath skirts each day and may not be visible outside of the skirt.
+All skirts must be below fingertip length while standing. - Jewelry should be minimal and non distracting.
+Girls may wear small pieces of jewelry including small earrings (maximum of two per ear), and small necklaces.
+A small nose stud is allowed for girls in grades 9-12; no other facial piercings are permitted.